 After the initial adjustment you may require follow up visits and reviews for further adjustments.
 Although one or two adjustments are normal, it is not uncommon to need more, or in converse, not need any.

-If a denture is what you require then call us today to discuss your available options.
+If a denture is what you require then contact our northside dental clinic today to discuss your available options.